Hub-OS/documentation-website/docs/02-server/04-lua-api/07-players.md

 ### `Net.initiate_encounter(player_id, package_path, data?)`

 - `data`: anything that could be represented as JSON.
-  - Read as second param in battle_init for the battle package
+  - Read as second param in encounter_init for the encounter package

 ### `Net.initiate_pvp(player_1_id, player_2_id, package_path?, data?)`

 - `data`: anything that could be represented as JSON.
-  - Read as second param in battle_init for the battle package
+  - Read as second param in encounter_init for the encounter package

 ### `Net.initiate_netplay(player_ids, package_path?, data?)`

 - `data`: anything that could be represented as JSON.
-  - Read as second param in battle_init for the battle package
+  - Read as second param in encounter_init for the encounter package

 ### `Net.transfer_player(player_id, area_id, warp_in?, x?, y?, z?, direction?)`